 Refugees and displacement

-Forced migration occurs when people feel there is no choice but to leave their homes due to threats such as conflict, human rights violations, and economic instability (oftentimes a combination of these).
+Forced migration occurs when people feel there is no choice but to leave their homes due to threats such as conflict, human rights violations, economic instability, or natural disasters (oftentimes a combination of these).
 Internal displacement can put a significant amount of strain on local resources, while international displacement on a large scale can overwhelm or place a heavy burden on the receiving country.
 Forced migration has played a considerable role throughout history, including transatlantic slavery, resettlement due to the world wars, or during the partition of India, each of which saw over ten million people internationally resettled by force.
-However, current crises are resulting in more displaced persons than ever; the UN estimated that there were over 86 million forcibly displaced persons at the end of 2021, including 27 million refugees and 51 million internally displaced persons.
-In 2021 alone, over 14 million people were displaced due to conflict and violence.
+However, current crises are resulting in more displaced persons than ever; the UN estimated that there were roughly 110 million forcibly displaced persons in 2023, including 30 million refugees and 57 million internally displaced persons.
+In 2021 alone, over 28 million people were displaced due to conflict and violence.

 There is no set legal definition of a climate migrant or environmental refugee, and overlap with displacement caused by conflict in affected areas has made statistical categorization difficult, however, in 2020, the UN Human Rights Committee determined that countries may not deport people who have sought asylum due to climate-related threats.
 Estimates for the number of people affected today or in the coming decades are generally in the hundreds of millions, and UN experts have also warned of climate apartheid developing in the future, where wealthy societies can avoid many of the negative aspects of climate change while the rest of the world is vulnerable.